jsb58p/CS-303-Assignment-1/README.md

 **The following example shows how the main file should be set up, how an object can be declared, and how a function can be called within the try/catch block.**
 <img width="1152" alt="1" src="https://github.com/user-attachments/assets/36416916-abdc-4c19-b6f3-a885335e083c">
+**Parameter 1 is passed to findNum() by the user.
+Parameter 2 defaults to the integer 1.
+An element containing the integer 5 occurs the first time at index 4.
+Therefore, the output is 4.**